SofianR2/mybots/README.md

+Fitness Function: The fitness function simply has the robot move in the x direction.

 Steps to run the program:
 Open Command Prompt/Git Bash and move to a local directory where you want to add the git repo using the cd command. cd (insert directory name here)